 Most control measures for clubroot are aimed at preventing the introduction of the fungus into a field.
 Clubroot is not seedborne, but the chief means of spread is by the use of contaminated transplants.

-(1) Always use plants that are certified by the official state certifying agency.
+(1) When using transplants produced elsewhere, use plants that are certified by the official state certifying agency.
 Even if a trace of clubroot is present on a few plants, reject the entire lot.
 Many other seedlings may be infected and are simply not expressing symptoms.

 (2) Carefully choose sites for crucifer seedbeds that do not have a history of clubroot.
 Do not contaminate the area by using irrigation water from sources that may be contaminated.
-If there is any doubt about soil contamination, seedbed areas may be fumigated with = methyl bromide, Vapam, Vorlex, or = chloropicrin according to the manufacturer's directions.
-(Restricted-use pesticides are identified by a dagger, = )
+If there is any doubt about soil contamination, seedbed areas may be fumigated with Vapam (a restricted-use pesticide).
+Production fields also can be fumigated.
+Follow manufacturer's directions.

 (3) If a field is known to be infested, the soil pH should be adjusted to pH 6.8 with ground limestone (CaC03).
 In addition to the limestone, broadcast and incorporate at least 1,500 pounds per acre of hydrated lime (calcium hydroxide Ca(OH)2) before planting.
 It is essential that hydrated lime be added each year unless the soil pH exceeds 7.5.
 Regardless of how finely ground, limestone alone will not control clubroot.
 Soil test recommendations from Cornell will include liming requirements for crucifers as part of the computer printout.